Defense-in-Depth Encryption · For the People

 The idea that changed everything: two strangers can agree on a secret over a public channel.
 Before Diffie-Hellman, secure communication required physically exchanging keys.

 The first practical public-key cryptosystem.
 For nearly 50 years, RSA has protected banking, government, and military communications.
-Its vulnerability to quantum computing is MEDINA's reason for existing.
+Its quantum vulnerability motivates strengthening all layers of encryption.

 The workhorse of modern encryption.
-AES protects everything from classified government documents to your Wi-Fi password.
-MEDINA uses AES-256 as its core layer cipher.
-We don't replace AES.
-We armor it.
+MEDINA uses AES-256 as its core cipher.
+We don't replace AES — we build a defense-in-depth construction around it.

 Proved that cryptography can replace trust.
 Bitcoin showed the world that math can be money.
-Its vulnerability to quantum computing is one of MEDINA's motivations.
+Its success demonstrated how critical strong encryption is to digital infrastructure.

 End-to-end encryption for the masses.
 The Signal Protocol powers WhatsApp, Signal, and Facebook Messenger — protecting billions of conversations.